 AKA our Mexican taquito or Chonk.
 The newest addition to the family as of 2021.

-So far the complete opposite of his older brother in every aspect.
+The complete opposite of his older brother in every aspect.
 Maybe apart from being an early teether.

 Poofy The Cat